Piano Quartet No. 1 (Enescu): Analysis

 The opening movement, a sonata-allegro in D major, starts with the principal theme presented in the unison—a device of which Enescu was fond.
 This theme resembles the first theme of Enescu's Wind Decet, composed three years earlier, but its development occasionally looks forward to the heterophony characteristic of Enescu's later style.

-The central Andante movement is a song form in the key of A-flat minor, a tritone away from the home key of the outer movements—a relationship that Enescu will explore again in the Second Symphony.
+The central Andante movement is a song form in the key of A♭ minor, a tritone away from the home key of the outer movements—a relationship that Enescu will explore again in the Second Symphony.
 The main theme is particularly expressive, with modal coloring, and is presented at the outset of the movement in the cello.
 The second theme group is largely derived from the first theme, but displays a scalewise melodic cell alternating semitones and whole tones, which will emerge as a full descending octatonic scale five bars after rehearsal 39.
 In the coda, the piano unexpectedly introduces the secondary theme of the first movement, which is the only cyclic feature found in this work.

 The finale is, like the opening movement, in sonata-allegro form, but opens unexpectedly in D minor rather than major.
 It possesses a relentless rhythmic pulsation which, together with a vigorous cheerfulness, serves well the traditional function of a finale, but also that of a scherzo, a movement this work lacks.